ryankarlos/AWS-VPC/README.md

 SG's are discussed in reference [5]

-For the next sections, we will setup the environment and create AWS resources in different VPC before running example workflows using to deploy webserver in EC2 instance in a VPC which communicates with RDS instance in same VPC and Redshift in a different VPC using some of the resources described in this section.
-We will also create a batch job to update the RDS instance, and will get triggered when data in S3 is updated.
+For the next sections, we will first setup a local environment and then use **cloudformation** to create  VPC, subnets, route tables, security groups, VPC endpoints and associate with RDS,Redshift and EC2 resources before running the following **example workflows**:

+1. [**Deploy webserver**](aws_vpc) in EC2 instance in a VPC which communicates with RDS instance in same VPC and Redshift in a different VPC using some of the resources described in this section
+2. [**Use Elastic Beanstalk**](aws_vpc/aws-flask) to automate webserver deployment.
+3. [**Use AWS Batch**](aws_vpc/batch) to update the RDS instance, and will get triggered when data in S3 is updated.

 #### Setup venv